Jenifer29b/CapStoneBackend/README.md

      This Folder conatins albumModel , songModel , authModel for the schema for the user , song and album
 # 5. Config :
     This is the Configuration Folder for connection Setup the Mongodb Datbases for Both SongDetails and UserAuthentication .
+# 6. Running the project :
+    "node server.js" to run the backend of this application

 This Backend repo only for the storing the User Data in cloud Database , and Song Database for storing the Song Details ..
 # Music Streaming Backend is Deployed in the Render.com